Upon Arrival

 Car safety seats and seatbelts

-Anyone riding in a moving care in the US must wear a seat belt.
+Anyone riding in a moving car in the US must wear a seat belt.
 Children must be secured in an appropriate child passenger restraint (safety seat or booster seat) until they are at least 6 years old or weigh at least 60 lbs.
 Infants under 20 lbs. must be secured in a rear-facing car seat.

 Having a baby and U.S. Citizenship